Four Investment Property Types to Buy With Hard Money

 This article has focused on 4 types of investment properties that you can purchase using private money loans.
 But there are so many other investment property types that real estate investors purchase using private money, hard money loans including raw land, residential development, new construction, to name a few.

-Hard money loans are a great option for investors who want to purchase an investment property but don’t have traditional financing available, have poor credit or no credit, or need to close on a property quickly.
+Hard money financing is a great option for many real estate investors who want to purchase an investment property but don’t have traditional financing available, have poor credit or no credit, or need to close on a property quickly.
 If you would like to get preapproved to purchase an investment property, reach out to us today.